-Updated for 2018, the Notch fly is now water pressure rated to 3,000 mm hydrostatic head.
+Updated for 2018, the Notch fly and floor are now water pressure rated to 3,000 mm hydrostatic head.
 It also features zipperless doors and no moving parts for long term durability.
 Ideal for trekking pole users who want the extra protection from condensation, without an excessive cost in weight or price.
 Simple and sturdy, the Notch gives you the security you need in a wide range of conditions.
 Want more space?
 Have a look at the Saddle 2.